imaffe/MarkDownTransfer/Networking.md

 - what is MX record ? why web server and mail server can both be called enterprise.com
 - why DNS use UDP ? any historical considerations ?
 - How to know my local DNS server
+- How do i guarantee that the server is authorized host for a domain ?  only the bit ? cannot forge one?
+- how to use nslookup program
+- registrar usi TLD server ?
+- what does Cloudfare do in this point of view !